I know what you’re thinking. Low-fat cooking means dry chicken and sad salads.

 Toasted cumin changes everything.
 So does smoked paprika.
 Garlic powder (the good kind, not the stale stuff) adds depth without the hassle of mincing fresh cloves every time.

 Fresh herbs matter too.
 I add cilantro, parsley, or basil at the end of cooking.
 That’s when they give you the biggest burst of freshness without wilting into nothing.
+We explore this concept further in Latest Food Trends Ontpdiet.

 The difference between dried and fresh herbs?
 Timing.
 Dried goes in early.
 Fresh goes in late.